UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 # Create your Public Azure Admin Credentials
 # in order to log in to your Azure Subscription you will be creating you SPN on
 $AzureUsernameAdmin = "<username>@<myDirectoryTenantName>"
 $AzureUserPasswordAdmin = ConvertTo-SecureString '<your password>' -AsPlainText -Force
-  $AzureCredAdmin = New-Object -TypeName System.Management.Automation.PSCredential -ArgumentList $AzureUsernameAdmin,$AzureUserPasswordAdmin
+$AzureCredAdmin = New-Object -TypeName System.Management.Automation.PSCredential -ArgumentList $AzureUsernameAdmin, $AzureUserPasswordAdmin

 # Log in to your Azure Subscription you will be creating you SPN on
 Login-AzureRmAccount -Credential $AzureCredAdmin